-Anyone in the college community who is interested in learning more about the CIRT Team is welcome to join us at any of the following meetings.
+Anyone in the college community who is interested in learning more about CIRT (Critical Incident Response Team) is welcome to join us.
+Please contact the Personal Counseling Office at 814-898-6504.

 The Critical Incident Response Team at Penn State Behrend consists of various members of different disciplines throughout the campus community who have all been certified in Critical Incident Stress Management (CISM).
 CISM represents a comprehensive crisis intervention response to a critical campus incident.
 The vision of this team is: